mkner/robo-pid/README.md

 ADVR (Angular Differential Velocity Regulator) for tracking a heading angle using typical motion control input signals (v,w) for linear velocities and angular orientation rotational rates.

-It supports 2 modes of operation: **Integrative** and **Iterative**
+The PID controller supports 2 modes of operation: **Integrative** and **Iterative**

-In **iterative mode**, the timestep integration for updating an input signal is done in the algorithm that calls the PID controller for the ouput of the PID at the current timestep.
+In **integrative mode**, the timestep integrations are calculated inside the controller and the output from the PID controller for the current timestep is used directly or with modifications and sent to the device or process plant as the current input signal without further iterative integration.

-In **integrative mode**, the timestep integration is done inside the controller and the output from the PID controller for the current timestep is used directly to be sent to the process plant as the current input signal.
+In **iterative mode**, the PID timestep integrations are manually calculated and updated outside the controller in the algorithm that calls the PID controller for the output of the PID at the current timestep.

 Installation: